enurv/globomantics/notes.md

 Use useState for data that changes over time and needs to trigger a re-render.

+React’s setValue function doesn’t update the state immediately—it’s asynchronous.
+This means React batches state updates for performance reasons, and the value variable might not reflect the latest state right away when you try to use it.
+This can cause problems if you try to update the state based on its current value by referencing value directly, like this:

+This might not work as expected
+`setValue(!value);`

+Because value might be "stale" due to JavaScript closures (a fancy term meaning the function might hold onto an older version of the state).
+If multiple state updates happen quickly, you might end up using an outdated value.

+To avoid this issue, React lets you pass a callback function to setValue that receives the previous state as an argument.
+This ensures you’re always working with the most up-to-date state.
+For example:
+`setValue(prevState => !prevState);`

 ## Hooks

 Hooks have two rules